 The course covers the following topics:

 The course is 28 hours long and involves both classroom and on-the-water elements.
-Courses run in a variety of formats – 4 consecutive weekend days, 4 day block courses (usually over public holidays), or evening courses two nights a week for five weeks.
+Courses run in a variety of formats – four consecutive weekend days, four-day block courses (usually over public holidays), or evening courses two nights a week for five weeks.

 Upcoming Courses: